huwenboshi/huwenboshi.github.io/_posts/2018-07-30-practical-guidelines-to-save-disk-space.markdown

-hard disks are getting cheaper and cheaper these days, using disk space without any restriction may cause disk space deficiency periodically, which can lead to frustration, stress, anxiety, or even depression, especially when it suddenly happens before a deadline.
+hard disks are getting cheaper and cheaper these days, using disk space without any restriction may cause disk space deficiency periodically, which can lead to frustration, stress, anxiety, or even depression, especially when disk space deficiency suddenly happens before a deadline.
 Below, I summarize 8 simple rules to (hopefully) help keep disk space available all the time.

 0. **Be mindful of others** -- do to others as you would have them do to you.
 If you want others to save disk space for you, save disk space for others.